olavowilke/olavowilke/README.md

 <h3 align="left">About me:</h3>

-A Web Dev student from Brazil and a continuous learner, currently focused on learning back-end development with Java
+A Web Dev student from Brazil and a continuous learner, currently focused on learning back-end development with Java.

 ---